 - Cash at gate and for food and beverage is recommended.

-- Cash only except for inside Hall bar, and Cocktail Booth.
-ATM is available at the gate.
+- Cash only except for inside Hall bar, and food kiosk.
+There is no ATM is available.

-- The Bierstube restaurant will not be open for the duration of Oktoberfest.
+- The Bierstube restaurant will not be open during Oktoberfest.

 Oktoberfest History